jmil/Bioe421_521-MicrocontrollerApplications/Lab_05--UsersPermsPythonRegex/Lab05_A--UsersAndPermissions.md

 	$ exit

+### Watch your Remote Access Session get Terminated by `kill`

+Login to your neighbor's Pi via remote access `ssh`.
+While logged in there, instruct them how to find and `kill` your shell session.
+Once they `kill` your session on their Pi, your screen will show output too!

+Write a clean set of commands and output that your neighboring team used to `kill` your session on their Pi:

+	$
+	output:
+	$
+	output:
+	$
+	output:
+	$
+	output:

+What message did you get on **your** Pi when your remote session was terminated?

+	output:

-#### We are running the Raspian OS.
+#### Recall that we are running the Raspian OS.
 Raspbian is a portmanteau of _Rasp_berry Pi and De_bian_ Linux because it is a customized version of Debian that works well on Raspberry Pi.
 So, you can learn more about how users and permissions work on your Raspberry Pi by learning about Debian Linux:

 #### http://wiki.debian.org/Permissions